PrashantDalmia/LLM/README.md

-This project involves training a custom Word2Vec model on a text dataset sourced from Kaggle or the web.
-After preprocessing and tokenizing the text, high-dimensional word embeddings are generated and reduced to 2D using PCA.
-These 2D vectors are then visualized using matplotlib to explore word relationships.
-Finally, the model is used to compute similarity between words based on their embeddings.
+📌 Project Overview: Word2Vec with PCA Visualization Downloaded a text dataset from Kaggle/web for training purposes.

+Preprocessed and tokenized the text, then trained a custom Word2Vec model.

+Applied PCA to reduce high-dimensional word vectors to 2D for visualization.

+Plotted the 2D embeddings using matplotlib to visualize word relationships.

+Used Word2Vec similarity functions to explore and compare similar words.